 Scoping of the literature (Appendix 2) identifies this is as one of the first studies to include a pre‐surgery assessment on a range of socio-demographic, psychosocial and clinical factors and the only to collect data up to 5 years later to examine risk factors of clinically significant levels of depression.
 The importance of this work is highlighted by the dearth of evidence examining the long-term psychological impacts in people living with and beyond cancer(3), including people with CRC(16).
 The need for research into the short- and long-term psychological impacts of cancer and its treatment has been identified as a Top 10 research priority in the UK(60) and our analysis contributes knowledge to this for two crucial timepoints in the CRC care pathway.

-In summary, our results indicate that depression is an enduring problem in a fifth of people with non-metastatic CRC even at 5 years after surgery.
+In summary, our results indicate that depression is an enduring problem in people with non-metastatic CRC even at 5 years after surgery.
+Before surgery it affects 1 in 5 people and 1 in 7 people at five years after surgery, both of which are higher than reported in the general population.
 Our findings clearly highlight the need for screening for depression across the pathway to improve depression outcomes in the long-term.
 Early screening should be focussed on those with mental health histories, high levels of anxiety, low self-efficacy, poor health status, and low levels of support, whilst clinicians should also monitor people who undergo neoadjuvant treatment.
 The end of routine oncology surveillance is also an opportune time to assess depression symptoms, especially as frequency of contact with clinical teams decreases.
 At this timepoint, assessment should focus on people with poor health, a lower SES and problems from treatment (e.g. cognitive dysfunction).
 Depression in people living with cancer is associated with poor health and wellbeing and has an impact on survival and adherence to treatment, early recognition and treatment may lead to overall improved outcomes for patients.

 ACKNOWLEDGEMENTS